 Each squad plays home and away games during the season.
 Home games are played at Walden Pond Park in Lancaster off Walden and Ransom.
 Away games are played at the home field of the opposing team.
 Transportation to and from games is the responsibility of the parent or guardian of the player.
 Click here

 Lancaster Youth Football & Cheer is a non-profit, fully volunteer organization that is "dedicated to the development of the hearts and minds of the youth in our community.”
-There are many opportunities to volunteer from coaching to being a board member, to team parent volunteers.
+There are MANY opportunities to volunteer.
 To find out more, contact our Registration Director or any Board Member.
 Click here

 Each year our organization does a general fundraiser to help keep costs down and replace and buy new equipment as needed.
 We are also working towards a facility of our own where ideally games, practices, and equipment can all take place at one facility.
 If you or anyone you know would like to make a donation, become a sponsor, or have fundraising ideas, contact the Sponsorship Director.
 Click here

 Online registration usually begins around April 1st.
 If you require assistance, please let us know.

 Click here for more detailed information about Registration.

 What are the costs for the football or cheerleading program?

 Football and Cheerleading programs require a big time commitment.
 If you or someone you know is dedicated and wants to participate, but registration costs are difficult, please contact our Registration Director or Treasurer about options. click here

 What is the last day to register for football or cheerleading?

 Registration is first-come, first-served.
 If there are still spots available, prices typically increase starting June 1st so register ASAP.
 Late registrations may result in late arrival of game-day jersey plus other challenges.

 How are teams determined?